AdrianaV1999/Portfolio/README.md

 - **React**: Frontend library for building the UI components.
 - **SCSS**: For styling and creating responsive layouts.
 - **React Router**: For navigating between different sections of the portfolio.
+- **Vite**: A fast build tool and development server for quicker development and efficient bundling.
 ## Live Demo

 Check out the live website here: